17th & 18th Century Manor of Moreland

 The Rev. Joshua Potts was the first pastor of the Southampton Baptist Church, built in 1746.

-The Union Library of Hatboro was formed in August, 1755 by 38 men who met the Crooked Billet Tavern.
+The Union Library of Hatboro was formed in August, 1755 by 38 men who met at the Crooked Billet Tavern.
 They each paid ten shillings a year to buy books.
 In August, 1756, the first shipment arrived from England.

 Samuel Lloyd built a mill before 1762.